 Steps to increase communication and notice related to the CDBG application process have continued to be implemented this year.
+The City webpage has been recently updated to be more user friendly and easier to navigate.
 A brochure which highlights the ways in which CDBG funds have been utilized to enhance the community as well as how other private industry, nonprofit organizations, community and faith-based organizations, philanthropic organizations, and public institutions can apply for CDBG funds is developed and distributed annually.
-The City continues to add to it's database of contacts to distribute CDBG related funding material to.
+The City continues to add to its database of contacts to distribute CDBG related funding material to.